 Left lateral and semi-fowler positions were associated with higher baseline FHR, number of accelerations, and fetal movement throughout the repeated measures without significant differences in FHR variability and NST reactivity.
-The two 3.
-Lincetto O, Mothebesoane-Anoh S, Gomez P and Munjanja S. positions were also associated with lower maternal heart rate and higher systolic BP, diastolic BP, and maternal satisfaction compared to the supine position.
+The two positions were also associated with lower maternal heart rate and higher systolic BP, diastolic BP, and maternal satisfaction compared to the supine position.

-Recommendation and clinical implication
+Recommendation and Clinical Implication

-Left lateral and semi-fowler positions during NST should be standardized to reduce practical comfort and cooperation during NST may affect protocol for NST application may be tailored to be followed by health care providers.
+Left lateral and semi-fowler positions during NST should be standardized to reduce practical variations among health care providers.
+A simple protocol for NST application may be tailored to be followed by health care providers.
 Further researches about the effect of different NST positions is recommended, and its results need to be disseminated to health teams.
 The availability of such data may help to reduce inaccurate results of NST, which, in turn, may lead to needless, expensive, and even hazardous interventions.